coezbek/github-fork-bookmarklet/README.md

 # Adapted bookmarket for the Forks page

 The new default page for forks (`https://github.com/<user>/<repo>/forks`) is a different structure.
 Handling both in a single bookmarklet would be too long.
 Thus a second version just for the forks pages:

+Caveat: The forks page is paginated so you will only see a couple of entries at a time.

 ```js
 javascript:(async () => {